chimera-linux/cports/README.md

 Cports is a collection of source package ports for Chimera.
 It was originally created as a rewrite of `xbps-src` from Void Linux in Python.
-Currently it is still somewhat messy, and still uses xbps, and does not yet have a complete bootstrap collection.
-This is, however, going to change in very near future.
+Currently it is still somewhat messy, and still uses xbps.

 ## TODO

 Right now it is very limited.
-It is capable of creating packages, but it cannot properly build dependencies and most commands are missing.
+It is capable of creating packages, as well as bootstrapping itself from source.

 * Cross-compiling
 * Clean, bootstrap update, etc.
-* Complete bootstrap collection
 * Rebase on Clang
 * Move away from xbps
 * ...